stephan83/vultrapi/README.md

 		Usage: vultrapi command [options...]

-		You must set env variable VULTR_API_KEY to your API key for underlined commands.
+		You must set env variable VULTR_API_KEY to your API key for commands prefixed with *.

 		Commands: